 Since 2018, our mission has been to reduce homelessness among young adults in North Texas with our LGBTQ-focused shelter in the Dallas area, tailored to the needs of individuals ages 18-24.
 We’re supported through grass-roots funding (by people like YOU!) from the LGBTQ+ community, corporate sponsors, charitable grants and local and federal funding.
 With your help, we can continue to grow to house and support the community — LGBTQ+ youth shouldn’t have to face homelessness alone.

 Transitional housing with an expected average stay of up to one year.

 LGBTQ-focused, but not exclusive.

-- Case management – staff is on-site any time guests are present.
-A case manager meets weekly with each youth to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations
+We work with each youth to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations.

-- Healthcare & Mental Health Services – depending on the needs of the individual, we partner with other agencies to provide access to primary medical care, HIV testing, as well as mental health assessment and treatment
+Depending on the needs of the individual, we partner with other agencies to provide access to primary medical care, health testing and a mental health assessment and treatment

-- Life Skills – We help to procure state identification, pursue education, and find employment
+We help to procure state identification, pursue education and find employment.